- 2 cups butter, softened

 - 4 to 4-1/2 cups all-purpose flour

-- In a large bowl, cream butter and brown sugar until light and fluffy.
-Add 3-3/4 cups flour and mix well.
-Turn onto a floured surface.
-Knead for 5 minutes, adding enough remaining flour to form a soft dough.
+- Preheat oven to 325°.
+Cream butter and brown sugar until light and fluffy.
+Add 3-3/4 cups flour; mix well.
+Turn dough onto a floured surface; knead for 5 minutes, adding enough remaining flour to form a soft dough.

 - Roll to 1/2-in. thickness.
-Cut into 3-in. x 1-in. strips.
+Cut into 3x1 in. strips.
 Place 1 in. apart on ungreased baking sheets.
 Prick with fork.
-Bake at 325° for 20-25 minutes or until cookies are lightly browned.
+Bake until cookies are lightly browned, 20-25 minutes.
+Cool.
 Yield: about 4 dozen.